apache/www-site/content/foundation/glossary.md

 [Bylaws](bylaws.html#6.3).

 Avoid referring to a member of a PMC as "a PMC", as it can cause confusion about whether you are talking about the group or an individual.
+Instead, you can use ["MPMC"](#MPMC) to refer to a member of a PMC.

 </dd>